 Most of us can improve our sleep by making a few changes to our daily routine.
 But for some of us there are reasons why our sleep is poor such as money worries or stress.
 Only by tackling these underlying causes can sleep be improved.

 Get up at the same time every day.
-It’s tempting to have a lie-in, but by getting up at the same time every day, even at weekends and even if you feel tired.
+It’s tempting to have a lie-in, but by getting up at the same time every day, even at weekends and even if you feel tired you can improve your sleep.
 Do this for at least 10 days to get the full benefit.

 Avoid daytime naps.
 When you’re tired, you are likely to want a nap, but dozing off during the day won't help you sleep better at night, it might even make it harder.